TECH-MANOJRAJ/task-3-sql_superstore/README.md

 Handling column names with spaces using double quotes

-Writing clean, readable, and reusable SQL queries
+Writing clean, readable SQL scripts

-Exporting query outputs for reporting and documentation
+Exporting SQL query results for reporting

 🏁 Conclusion

-This task strengthened my foundation in SQL querying and analytical thinking.
+This task helped me build confidence in SQL fundamentals and understand how SQL is used in real-world data analysis scenarios.
-By working with a real retail dataset, I developed confidence in transforming raw data into structured insights using SQL.
+By working with an actual retail dataset, I improved both my technical querying skills and my ability to present structured analytical results.

 👤 Author